JoeNajm/JoeNajm.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Electrical engineer from EPFL passionate about machine learning, data science, computer vision and image processing.
-I have experience in Formula One, as well as in the biomedical industry.
+Professional LapTime Minimizer and Car Performance squeezer.
+With an electrical engineering master's from EPFL and a passion for software development, machine learning, data science, computer vision and image processing.
+I am currently a Formula One engineer with previous experience in the biomedical industry.
 Feel free to have a look at my CV and previous projects!